-This 20th Century vaulted structure that opens up to the heavens, not only provides an awe-inspiring stage for world-class musicians, but has acoustics to match one of Europe’s top symphony halls.
+This 20th Century vaulted structure opens up to the twinkling heavens above and provides an awe-inspiring stage for world-class musicians.
+The curved rotunda envelopes audiences in the music and has acoustics to match one of Europe’s foremost symphony halls.
 It seems only fitting that our cultural horizons should broaden in the same place that astronomer Edwin Hubble discovered that the Milky Way galaxy was just one of the many galaxies in an ever-expanding universe.

-Location: 100-Inch Telescope Dome, Mount Wilson Circle Road & Mount Wilson Road, Mount Wilson CA 91023
+Location: 100-Inch Telescope Dome, Mount Wilson Circle Road & Mount Wilson Road, Mount Wilson, CA 91023

 Featured Image: Cripell via Flickr